products

 - Lead the fieldwork, which will involve colleagues from the host local authority, peer reviewers and IS exploring priority areas and looking for ways to help address identified challenges.

-- Produce a report based on the peer collaborative improvement, which includes a focus on action and next steps and which reflects input from peer reviewers and the Improvement Service.
+- Produce an improvement plan based on the peer collaborative improvement, which includes a focus on actions and next steps and which reflects input from peer reviewers and the Improvement Service.

 Role of Improvement Service